• Menu

 Wikimedia Commons

-Perched on Mount Lateran, the Basilica of Saint John in Lateran ( Basilica di San Giovanni in Laterano ) is one of the four major basilicas in Rome.
+Located on the Lateran Hill, the Basilica of St. John Lateran (Basilica di San Giovanni in Laterano) is one of Rome’s four major basilicas.

-However, the Basilica of Saint John in Lateran as we know it is largely the result of renovation work carried out in the 18th century by the architects Francesco Borromini and Alessandro Galilei.
+The basilica as we know it today is largely the result of 18th-century renovations by the architects Francesco Borromini and Alessandro Galilei.

 💡 Practical information 💡